cariad-tech/fep3_sdk/doc/input/participant/component_configuration_service.rst

 ------------------
 Property variables represent variables which are connected to a specific property node.
 Their value is updated with the corresponding property node value every time we call *updateObservers* on the property node.

+.. note:: With this feature, you don't have to implement a manual synchronization from properties to internal variables in the targeted state change, like in FEP2.

 To use a property variable, we create and register it at a property node.
 During registration the value of the property node is set to the value of the property variable.